Table of Contents

 - Maternal stress can have negative effects; exercising regularly may help mitigate stress and will help lead to better birth outcomes.

-Now that I have discussed the preconception and pregnancy stages, in the next four lessons I will discuss the infancy/toddler period and the various associated lifestyle factors that influence future weight management.
+Now that I have discussed the preconception and pregnancy stages, in the next four lessons I will discuss the infancy/toddler periods and their various associated lifestyle factors that influence future weight management.

 - Arisaka O, Ichikawa G, Koyama S, Sairenchi T. Childhood obesity: rapid weight gain in early childhood and subsequent cardiometabolic risk.
 Clin Pediatr Endocrinol.
 2020;29(4):135-142. doi: 10.1297/cpe.29.135.
 Epub 2020 Oct 3.
 PMID: 33088012; PMCID: PMC7534524.